 the ESES position paper laying or the organization's guiding principles and objectives

-relevant case studies that highlight instances where deregulation is being executed effectively and where it has not e.g., Pennsylvania, Illinois, California, etc.
+relevant case studies that highlight instances where and why deregulation is being executed effectively (e.g., Pennsylvania, Illinois) and where and why it has not (e.g., California).

 Note: To avoid reinventing the wheel, we look to the coalition to provide us with case studies member companies may have already prepared or to provide us with the information we will need to develop them ourselves.

-Press kit materials can also be used as background materials for meetings with other companies, public officials, associations, analysts, etc. and can also be posted on ESES member Web sites.
+Press kit materials can also be used as background materials for meetings with other companies, public officials, associations, analysts, etc. and can also be posted on ESES member web sites.

 Timing: SS+K to deliver materials to client for approval week of May 28